What to consider before purchasing your new pair of hearing aids?

 At the moment receiver in canal or RIC hearing aids are the most popular hearing aids.
 The reasons for this are:

-What is the best hearing aid in 2023 for clarity of speech?
+What is the best hearing aid for clarity of speech?

-In 2023 the market observed the introduction of several high-technology hearing aids claiming the best speech intelligibility.
-Some of the best hearing aids in 2023 for speech understanding are:
+This year, the market observed the introduction of several high-technology hearing aids claiming the best speech intelligibility.
+Please see this article to learn about the best hearing aids for speech clarity.

 Are cheap hearing aids bad for your ears?

 We do not recommend cheap amplifier hearing aids.
-They are not qualified or certified for medical purposes in the UK and you should avoid using them, However, the hearing aids that are provided free by NHS are medical-rated and are good entry-level hearing aids.
-If you are in the market for premium hearing aids but have a tight budget, take a look at our NHS+ collection of hearing aids here.
+They are not qualified or certified for medical purposes in the UK, and you should avoid using them.
+However, the hearing aids that are provided free bythe NHS are medical-rated and are good entry-level hearing aids.
+If you are in the market for premium hearing aids but have a tight budget, take a look at our affordable hearing aids here.

 What happens if I don't wear my hearing aids every day?

-The general advice by any audiologist is that if you have hearing loss, then you better wear your hearing aids as much as possible, ideally every time.
-The reason is that you hear with your brain and not by your ears.
+The general advice by any audiologist is that if you have hearing loss, then you'd better wear your hearing aids as much as possible, ideally every time.
+The reason is that you hear with your brain and not with your ears.
 Your brain has been receiving less and less sound over a long period of time before you started using hearing aids.
-It would take at least 3-6 or even longer for your brain to readjust to the sound of the hearing aids and tune back to the level of hearing that it was accustomed to.
-Wearing hearing aids on and off, or occasionally doesn't help with retraining your brain with the new level and with the new processed sound.
+It would take at least a few weeks or even longer for your brain to readjust to the sound of the hearing aids and tune back to the level of hearing that it was accustomed to.
+Wearing hearing aids on and off, or occasionally, doesn't help with retraining your brain with the new level and with the new processed sound.
 It creates confusion in your auditory system and extends the rehabilitation of brain adjustment to the new sound unnecessarily.

 What level of hearing loss requires a hearing aid?